pha3l/aws-sam-lab-documentation/book/api/create_function.md

 # Authoring the Create Function
-With Typescript, we can use an interface to define the structure and expected properties (and thier types) of an object, and use this to our advantage as we write our application.
+With Typescript, we can use an interface to define the structure and expected properties (and their types) of an object, and use this to our advantage as we write our application to provide type-checking.
 We'll use this to ensure we have a consistent data model across all of our functions.
 Let's start by defining an interface, `poll.model.ts`, at the root of the `src` folder:

 `src/poll.model.ts`
 ```typescript